sundsvallai/eneo/README.md

   - Website: [utveckling.sundsvall.se](http://utveckling.sundsvall.se)
   - Contact Email: [digitalisering@sundsvall.se](mailto:digitalisering@sundsvall.se)

 The parts that each of the entities hold copyright to is marked within the respective files.
-For all code where there is no marking, the copyright should be attributed to **inooLabs AB**.
+For all code where there is no marking, the copyright should be attributed to **intric AB**.

-For any inquiries regarding usage rights, please contact **jonatan.cerwall@inoolabs.com**.
+For any inquiries regarding usage rights, please contact **jonatan.cerwall@intric.ai**.